dbt-labs/metricflow/README.md

 You might wish to read our [code of conduct](http://community.transform.co/metricflow-signup) and <LINK> engineering practices </LINK> before diving in.

-To get started on direct contributions, head on over to our [contributor guide](https://github.com/transform-data/metricflow/blob/main/CONTRIBUTING.md).
+To get started on direct contributions, head on over to our [contributor guide](https://github.com/dbt-labs/metricflow/blob/main/CONTRIBUTING.md).

 ## License

-MetricFlow is open source software.
-The project relies on several licenses including AGPL-3.0-or-later and Apache (specified at folder level).
+MetricFlow is source-available software.

+Version 0 to 0.140.0 was covered by the Affero GPL license.
+Version 0.150.0 and greater is covered by the BSL license..

-MetricFlow is built by [Transform](https://transform.co/).
+MetricFlow is built by [dbt Labs](https://www.getdbt.com/).